Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 Timeless 20% C+E Ferulic pushes L-ascorbic acid to 20% with vitamin E and ferulic acid (Timeless, 2026).

-At $30 for 30 ml, it matches Maelove on price but delivers a higher acid load.
+At $28 for 1 oz (roughly 30 ml), it undercuts Maelove slightly but delivers a higher acid load.
 The trade-off: more sting on broken or inflamed skin.

 Reddit's r/SkincareAddiction has run multi-year threads tracking Timeless oxidation rates.
 Most users report a 4-6 month shelf life from opening (SkincareAddiction, 2024).